dajiaji/i-d-cose-cose-key-jwk-hpke-kem/draft-ajitomi-cose-cose-key-jwk-hpke-kem.md

 - The parameter kty(1) MUST be HPKE-KEM(T.B.D).
 - The parameter hkc(T.B.D.)
 MUST be present and contains the HPKE Key Configuration defined in Section X.X.
-- The parameter pub(-1) MUST be present and contains the public key encoded using the base64url [RFC4648] encoding.
+- The parameter pub(-1) MUST be present and contains the public key encoded in a byte string (bstr type).
-- The parameter priv(-2) MUST be present if the key is private key and contains the private key encoded using the base64url [RFC4648] encoding.
+- The parameter priv(-2) MUST be present if the key is private key and contains the private key encoded in a byte string (bstr type).

 # Security Considerations